-A. Incest - Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+Sexual Offenses Incest - Non-forcible sexual intercourse between persons who are related to each other within degrees wherein marriage is prohibited by law.

-B. Statutory Rape - Non-forcible sexual intercourse with a person who is under the statutory age of consent.
+Sexual Offenses Statutory Rape - Non-forcible sexual intercourse with a person who is under the statutory age of consent.